-If you are upgrading your server, see Upgrade Tableau Server.
+If you are upgrading your server, see Upgrade Tableau Server(Link opens in a new window).

-The Everybody's Install Guide is only published for the current version (2020.2) of Tableau Server.
+The Everybody's Install Guide is only published for the current version (2020.4) of Tableau Server.
 If you want to install an earlier version of Tableau Server, refer to the deployment content for the version that you wish to install.
-See Archived Help Content.
+See Archived Help Content(Link opens in a new window).

 In the previous chapter (Planning Your Deployment) you figured out: